Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/inspect.md

 The output will show you:

 - `PeerId`: Peer ID of your node
-- `ListenAddrs`: Addresses that the Swarm API bound to
+- `SwarmAddrs`: Addresses that the Swarm API bound to
-- `AnnounceAddrs`: Addresses that your node is announcing to other nodes for connecting to it
+- `AnnounceAddrs`: Addresses that your node is announcing to other nodes for reaching its Swarm API (SwarmAddrs)
 - `adminAddrs`: Addresses that the Admin API bound to (for interaction with CLI or Node Manager)
 - `Connections`: List of active connections to peers, identified by peer ID and address
 - `knownPeers`: List of all peers, identified by peer ID and address, that your node knows